harihaysrun/coffee/README.md

     <br>
     2. Nunito
     <br>
     3. Rubik - Decided to go with this.
-It's not too wide, rounded but has a slight sharpness to it, and the font weight makes it the most legible of the bunch
+It's not too wide.
+It's rounded but has a slight sharpness to it, and the font weight makes it the most legible of the bunch

 ## Icons
 - Rather than using realistic images, I chose to use icons as they're simpler, and won't clash with the intricateness of the map